Mizux/bazel-pybind11-protobuf/README.md

 <a href="#license">License</a> |
 </nav>

-Bazel C++, pybind11 and protobuf sample with tests and GitHub CI support.<br>
+Bazel C++, pybind11, abseil-cpp and protobuf sample with tests and GitHub CI support.<br>
 This project should run on GNU/Linux, MacOS and Windows.

 note: A CMake support is also provided as comparison